ConnorMcF/IPLogger/README.md

 This project is under the GNU GPL v2.0 license.

 Required
--Disclose Source
+- Disclose Source
--License and copyright notice
+- License and copyright notice
--State Changes
+- State Changes
 Permitted
--Commercial Use
+- Commercial Use
--Distribution
+- Distribution
--Modification
+- Modification
--Patent Grant
+- Patent Grant
--Private Use
+- Private Use
 Forbidden
--Hold Liable
+- Hold Liable
--Sublicensing
+- Sublicensing

 For more information, please check the LICENSE.txt file.